SliceDroidTeam/SliceDroid/README.md

-# 📱 Android Tracing and Analysis Toolkit - SliceDroid App
+# 📱 SliceDroid - Behavioral Analysis of Android Applications

-A modular toolchain for tracing Android kernel events using kprobes, parsing ftrace logs, and analyzing app behavior with advanced visualization.
-Ideal for dynamic analysis, app auditing, and research.
+A modular toolchain for tracing Android kernel events with `ftrace`, slicing logs, and analyzing app behavior with integrated visualization.
+Useful for malware analysis, app auditing, and research.

 ---

 ## 🚀 Features

-- 🐚 **Shell tracing script** using `kprobes` for I/O, IPC, Bluetooth, Camera, Audio, and TCP events
+- 🐚 **Shell tracing script** using `kprobes` and `tracepoints` via `ftrace` for I/O events (IPC, Bluetooth, Camera, Audio, TCP)
-- 🧠 **Python parser** that extracts structured event data from ftrace logs
+- 🧠 **Python parser** that extracts structured event data from ftrace logs and slices them to extract high-level behaviors
 - 🌐 **Web app UI** to upload `.trace` files and explore results visually

 ---